 From a distance you can see the face that serves as the namesake for this park, and up close you’ll find amazing views, native wildlife, and the famous mile-high swinging bridge.
-Photo by Monty Combs.
+Photo by Jason Tarr.

 Grandfather Mountain is an iconic peak 75 miles north of Asheville, N.C. just off of the Blue Ridge Parkway in Western North Carolina.
 The area is known for its incredible vistas and unmatched ecological diversity.
 On a clear day at Grandfather Mountain (elevation 5,945 feet), you can see the Charlotte skyline 90 miles away.

 The area is called Grandfather Mountain because of early pioneers who recognized "the face" of an old man on one of the cliffs.

 The easiest way to experience Grandfather Mountain is by exploring the family-friendly, non-profit park attraction (not a state or national park), which provides access to the famous Mile High Swinging Bridge, wildlife habitats and nature museum.
 Included in the park is Forrest Gump Curve, the scene of one of the locations where Tom Hanks' character runs in the movie Forrest Gump.

 The backcountry area adjacent to the private attraction is known as Grandfather Mountain State Park and is most often accessed by experienced hikers.

 Mile High Swinging Bridge — As the name suggests, the Mile High Swinging Bridge is a mile above sea level and offers you a thrilling platform for admiring the 360-degree panoramic views at Grandfather Mountain.
 Cross the bridge to reach Linville Peak.
 The bridge is America’s highest suspension footbridge.
 The Grandfather Mountain Mile High Swinging Bridge is located at the top of the Park.